starknet-edu/starknet-erc20/README.md

 Will update, simple copy from ERC721 should work

 ## Points list
-Today you will deploy yur own ERC20 token on StarkNet!
+Today you will deploy your own ERC20 token on StarkNet!

 ### Setting up
 - Create a git repository and share it with the teacher
-- Set up your environement (2 pts).
+- Set up your environment (2 pts).
 These points will be attributed manually if you do not manage to have your contract interact with the evaluator, or automatically in the first question.

 ### ERC20 basics
 - Call `ex1_getTickerAndSupply()` in the evaluator contract to receive a random ticker for your ERC20 token, as well as an initial token supply (1 pt).
-You can read your assigned ticker and supply in `Evaluator.sol` by calling getters `readTicker()` and `readSupply()`
+You can read your assigned ticker and supply in `Evaluator.cairo` by calling getters `readTicker()` and `readSupply()`
 - Create an ERC20 token contract with the proper ticker and supply (2 pt)
-- Deploy it to the Rinkeby testnet (1 pts)
+- Deploy it to the Goerli-alpha testnet (1 pts)
-- Call `submitExercice()` in the Evaluator to configure the contract you want evaluated (Previous 5 points are attributed at that step)
+- Call `submitExercise()` in the Evaluator to configure the contract you want evaluated (Previous 5 points are attributed at that step)
 - Call `ex2_testErc20TickerAndSupply()` in the evaluator to receive your points (2 pts)

 ### Distributing and selling tokens